Break the illusion of negative thinking and as a result experience a happier, healthier communication between you both.

 So next time you notice your relationship descending into a tennis match of ‘tit for tat’, commit to shifting your thinking styles from grey skies to blue – and I guarantee you’ll start to notice a difference.

-If you’d like to further explore the topic of love and relationships have a look at our offline workshops on the Art of Intimacy.
+If you’d like to further explore the topic of love and relationships have a look at our workshop ideas on the Art of Intimacy.

 Thanks very much to Rhian Kivits for writing this blog.
-Rhian is a relationship counsellor from the Learn Shed Live community, currently working for Relate.
+Rhian is a relationship counsellor from The Life Adventure community, currently working for Relate.